 Peter Lennox - CEO, Meteorological Service of New Zealand Ltd.

-Jim Anderson - Senior Vice President, Earth Networks, USA
+Jim Anderson - Senior Vice President of Global Sales at Earth Networks

 Dr. Michael Staudinger - Director General, Zentraanstalt fur Meteorologie und Geodynamik (ZAMG), Austria

 Patrick Benichou - Chairman, Meteo France International (MFI), France

 Consultant, World Bank Group; Chairman, Health & Climate Foundation